qhuongng/kabekanji/README.md

 # kabekanji

-A personal kanji study tool that generates lock screen wallpapers in an interval.
-An iOS Shortcut fetches a new wallpaper each morning from the server and sets it automatically.
+A simple app that can set a kanji card as your wallpaper via an iOS Shortcut.
+Also possible to set wallpapers on a schedule (because iOS Shortcut).
+Check it out here: [https://kabekanji.pythonanywhere.com](https://kabekanji.pythonanywhere.com).

 ![kabekanji lock screen example](./static/images/example.jpg)